 Call your health care provider if:

 - Either side of your family has a history of tuberous sclerosis

 - You notice symptoms of tuberous sclerosis in your child

 Call a genetic specialist if your child is diagnosed with cardiac rhabdomyoma.
 Tuberous sclerosis is the leading cause of this tumor.

 Genetic counseling is recommended for couples who have a family history of tuberous sclerosis and who want to have children.

-Prenatal diagnosis is available for families who are known to have a history of this condition.
-However, tuberous sclerosis often appears as a new DNA mutation, and these cases are not preventable.
+Prenatal diagnosis is available for families with a known gene mutation or history of this condition.
+However, tuberous sclerosis often appears as a new DNA mutation.
+These cases are not preventable.

 Northrup H, Koenig MK, Au KS.
 Tuberous sclerosis complex.
 In: Pagon RA, Adam MP, Ardinger HH, et al., eds.
 GeneReviews.
 Available at: http://www.ncbi.nlm.nih.gov/books/NBK1220/.

 Sahin M. Neurocutaneous syndromes.
 In: Kliegman RM, Stanton BF, St. Geme JW, et al., eds.
 Nelson Textbook of Pediatrics.
 19th ed.
 Philadelphia, PA: Elsevier Saunders; 2011:chap 589.